Exclusive: Walgreens has explored taking drug store chain private - sources

 Many private equity firms have pushed back on the idea, concerned about Walgreens’ business prospects and the challenges of financing the deal, the sources added.

-A leveraged buyout of Walgreens would likely require the participation of several private equity firms, each writing large checks, at a time when many of them have lost their appetite for teaming together on so-called club deals.
+A leveraged buyout of Walgreens would likely require participation of several private equity firms, each writing large checks, at a time when many of them have lost their appetite for teaming together on so-called club deals.
 Many of those takeovers were completed during a boom preceding the 2008 financial crisis and subsequently struggled or collapsed.

 Walgreens Chief Executive Stefano Pessina, who is the company’s largest shareholder with a 16% stake, could roll his equity into the deal to help finance the transaction, one of the sources said.

-Walgreens has also contemplated divesting some of its assets, such as its 27% stake in drug wholesaler AmerisourceBergen Corp (ABC.N), to provide more funding, one of the sources added.
+Walgreens also has also contemplated divesting some of its assets, such as its 27% stake in drug wholesaler AmerisourceBergen Corp (ABC.N), to provide more funding, one of the sources added.

 The sources asked not to be identified because the matter is confidential.
-Walgreens declined to comment, while Evercore did not immediately respond to a request for comment.
+Walgreens and Evercore declined to comment.

-Walgreens shares rose 8% to $64.12 in New York on the news on Tuesday.
-The stock had lost 28% of its value in the last 12 months, compared to a 13% rise in the S&P 500 Index .INX.

 Reporting by Greg Roumeliotis and Mike Spector in New York; Additional reporting by Tatiana Bautzer in Sao Paulo; Editing by Rosalba O'Brien and Bill Berkrot